axiomhq/axiom-lambda-extension/README.md

    - `AXIOM_DATASET`: The dataset name to send logs to.
 Learn more about creating a dataset [here](https://www.axiom.co/docs/reference/settings#dataset)
    - `AXIOM_TOKEN`: The Axiom API token (needs ingest permission into the dataset above).
 Learn more about creating tokens [here](https://www.axiom.co/docs/restapi/token#creating-an-access-token)

+**note** the extensions will not work without correct credentials, but it will not crash your function.
+If you want it to crash for testing purposes check the [Troubleshooting](#troubleshooting) section below.

 2. Add the extension as a layer with the AWS CLI: